 A great diversity of appellations

-Finally, if Burgundy wines are also highly appreciated as gifts, it is also thanks to the great diversity of appellations in the region, leaving little room for repetition and opening the door to curiosity and adventure.
+Finally, if Burgundy wines are also highly appreciated as gifts, it is also thanks to the great diversity of appellations in the region, leaving little room for redundancy and opening the door to curiosity and adventure.

 Pyramidal hierarchy of Burgundy wines